wearetriple/dotnet-defaults/Patterns/RenovateHowTo.md

 ### config.js
 This file contains the settings to actually run the application, things like personal access tokens and how it can find your code.
+Only add this file after creating the onboarding PR.

 Example:
 ```js
 module.exports = {